smistad/FAST/README.md

 [![Join the chat on Gitter](https://img.shields.io/gitter/room/smistad/fast?logo=gitter)](https://gitter.im/smistad/FAST) [![Pip Downloads](https://img.shields.io/pypi/dm/pyfast?label=pip%20downloads&logo=python)](https://fast.eriksmistad.no/download-stats.html)

-FAST is an open-source framework developed by researchers at the Norwegian University of Science and Technology and SINTEF.
+FAST is an open-source framework developed by researchers at the Norwegian University of Science and Technology (NTNU) and SINTEF.
 The main goal of FAST is to make it easier to do high-performance processing, neural network inference, and visualization of medical images utilizing multi-core CPUs and GPUs.
 To achieve this, FAST use modern C++, OpenCL and OpenGL, and neural network inference libraries such as TensorRT, OpenVINO, TensorFlow and ONNX Runtime.

 ### Get started